broeker/spacebook/content/pages/home.md

 - [Alpine.js](https://github.com/alpinejs/alpine) a minimal utility-first framework for simple or advanced JavaScript 🕹️
 - [Elasticlunr](http://elasticlunr.com/) a lightweight full-text search engine 🔍
 - [Advanced Markdown-it support](https://github.com/markdown-it/markdown-it) with footnotes, custom containers, emoji support, tables, task lists, and auto-linked images ✏️
-- [Netlify](https://www.netlify.com/) for cloud hosting and one-click installs, easy form support, and an automated [Github](https://github.com/) deployment pipepline 🤖
-- [Netlify CMS](https://www.netlify.com/) (optional) to provide an easy Markdown editor for creating and changing content. 💻
+- [Netlify CMS](https://www.netlify.com/) *(optional)* to provide an easy Markdown editor for creating and changing content. 💻

 Never fear!
-You don't need to know or understand any of this to launch a spacebook but it results in a speedy, easy-to-use, and accessible website that typically scores 100s across the board on Google Lighthouse metrics for mobile and desktop.
+You don't need to know or understand any of this to launch a spacebook, but it results in a speedy, easy-to-use, and accessible website that typically scores 100s across the board on Google Lighthouse metrics for mobile and desktop.

 ::: callout
-**Did you know?** If you enable the optional Netlify CMS or add an analytics script, you may lose 1-3 performance points but this is a pretty swell starting point. 👍
+**Did you know?** If you wish, you may customize the design of your spacebook, or even use it as the basis for your creating your own starter.
+It was built on the [shoulders of giants](/credits). 👍
 :::

-If you wish, you may customize your spacebook or use it as the basis for your creating your own starter.
-It was built on the [shoulders of giants](/credits).

 ---